FedeDP/libmodule/README.md

 Libmodule is a C library targeting linux aiming to let developers easily create modular C projects in a way which is both simple and elegant.
 You will write less code, focusing on what really matters.

-**Please note that the library actually builds and works on macOS and BSD too.** See [Portability](https://github.com/FedeDP/libmodule#is-it-portable).
+**Please note that libmodule actually builds and works on macOS and BSD too, and probably other.** See [Portability](https://github.com/FedeDP/libmodule#is-it-portable).

 ## Is this an event loop or an actor lib?